View our posts

 Sparx Maths uses video with well-thought out maths explanations, with carefully modelled examples, all learning built on pre-requisite knowledge.
 All videos followed by bespoke assessments perfectly matching the video and finally a simple and easy to use tracking system that allowed teachers to focus on pupils' mistakes whilst making the collection of tracking data easy.

-Carousel uses an intelligent algorithm to work out what a student knows and what they don't by continually adapting the content for each learner.
+Bedrock and Educake programmes use an algorithm to adapt and offer students differentiated questions that will most help their learning.
 A student's knowledge, understanding and confidence builds until they master the subject, helping them achieve their best possible results.

 3